Mộc Châu: XXI century

-On November 14, 2023, the National Assembly Standing Committee of Vietnam issued the Resolution 1280/NQ-UBTVQH15 on the arrangement of district and commune administrative units in Sơn La province in the period of 2023–2025.
-Accordingly, officially establishing Mộc-châu Town (thị xã Mộc Châu) on the basis of the entire natural area is 1,072.09 km2 and the population size is 148,259 people of old Mộc-châu Rural District.
-Regarding affiliated administrative units, Mộc-châu Town has 15 commune-level administrative units, including 8 wards and 7 communes.
+On November 14, 2025, the National Assembly Standing Committee of Vietnam issued the Resolution No.1280/NQ-UBTVQH15 on the arrangement of district and commune administrative units in Sơn La province in the period of 2023-2025.
+Accordingly, officially establishing Mộc-châu Town on the basis of the entire natural area is 1,072.09 km2 and the population size is 148,259 people of old Mộc-châu District.
+Regarding affiliated administrative units, Mộc-châu Town has 15 administrative units at commune level, including 8 wards and 7 communes.
 On November 25, Sơn La Provincial People's Committee held a press conference and reached agreement that it would hold the Ceremony to announce the establishment of Mộc-châu Town on January 18, 2025.

-On April 16, 2025, to meet the criteria of the Plan to arrange and merge administrative units in Vietnam 2024–2025 by the Government of Vietnam, the Sơn La Provincial People's Committee convened an extended conference.
-The result of the conference was a Resolution on the dissolution of all district level administrative units in the whole province, followed by another Resolution on the merger of communes–wards and the establishment of new communes–wards with their new names.

-According to the political document officially published for the press, Mộc Châu Town was also dissolved.
-Its entire area and demography have been divided to four wards Mộc Châu, Mộc Sơn, Vân Sơn, Thảo Nguyên for affiliation of Sơn La City, and four communes Đoàn Kết, Lóng Sập, Chiềng Sơn, Tân Yên for affiliation of Sơn La Province.
-Accordingly, Mộc-châu Ward (phường Mộc Châu) has been established based on the consolidation of Chiềng Hắc commune and former wards Mộc Lỵ and Mường Sang.
-This new administrative unit inherits most of the cultural and historical heritage of the former town.

 Culture

-The name of Mộc-châu (Mueang-mol) has been mentioned in the famous epics Táy pú xớc and Quắm tố mướng of White Tai people about XVII century.
+The name of Mộc-châu (Muaeng-mol) has been mentioned in the famous epics Táy pú xớc and Quắm tố mướng of White Tai people about 17th century.

-According to the middle-ages legend, Mộc Châu is the venue that used to take place a horse race to divide the border line between the Black Tai people and the Xá ethnic groups.
+According to an old legend, Mộc Châu is the venue that used to take place a horse race to divide the border between the Black Tai people and the Xá ethnic groups.
 The Tai men used a newly born horse to participate in the competition, and as a result, they won to chase the Xá people to step back to Hòa Bình province.
 Currently, grass horse racing is an annual festival held on every Lunar New Year.

-Mộc Châu is popular with Vietnamese and international tourists for its hill tribes such as White & Black Thai People and Muong People, the green tea hills, Mộc Châu milk, the natural landscape of Giải Yếm waterfalls, Hill Pine and Orchid Garden flowers.
+Mộc Châu is popular with Vietnamese and international tourists for its hill tribes such as White & Black Thai People and Muong People, the green tea hills, Mộc Châu milk, the natural landscape of Dải Yếm waterfalls, Hill Pine and Orchid Garden flowers.

-This commune-level administrative units takes five hours driving, with a distance of 200 km from Hà Nội to Sơn La City.
+This town takes five hours driving, with a distance of 200 km from Hanoi to Mộc Châu.